Scholars

 Emily Holland

-Dr. Emily Holland is the International Security Fellow at the Centre for International Security at the Hertie School (Berlin).
+Dr. Emily Holland is the Director of the Eurasia Program, Foreign Policy Research Institute, Philadelphia and International Security Fellow at the Centre for International Security at the Hertie School, Berlin.

 From 2020-2025 Holland was the Research Director and an assistant professor in the Russia Maritime Studies Institute at the United States Naval War College, and in 2024 she served as the Deputy Political Advisor for Critical Undersea Infrastructure at NATO Maritime Command (Northwood, UK).
 Previously she was a postdoctoral fellow at the Davis Center for Russian and Eurasian Studies at Harvard University, and a visiting fellow at the Jordan Center for the Advanced Study of Russia at NYU, the European Council on Foreign Relations (Berlin), and the German Institute for Economic Research (Berlin).